tommylees112/spatio_temporal/README.md

 ## See: [neuralhydrology](https://github.com/neuralhydrology/neuralhydrology)
-# Python Library for training Neural Networks for spatio-temporal raster data
+# Python Library for training Neural Networks for spatio-temporal raster data pixel-wise

 **Note**: Most of the code has been borrowed from the amazing team at [neuralhydrology](https://github.com/neuralhydrology/neuralhydrology)